-Considering the submission made by the Petitioner before the Hon'ble APTEL, the Hon'ble APTEL agreed with the Petitioner contentions and decided the said issues in favour of the Petitioner.
-By Judgment dated 30.09.2019 in Appeal No. 246 of 2014 titled "TPDDL vs. DERC".
+Considering the submission made by the Petitioner before the Hon'ble APTEL, the Hon'ble APTEL agreed with TPDDL contentions and decided the said issues in favour of TPDDL. by Judgment dated 30.09.2019 in Appeal No. 246 of 2014 titled "TPDDL vs. DERC".
 Relevant extracts of the Judgment are given below: